BrainCOGS/U19-GUI/README.md

 ## Known issues/features
 * Adding a new line will throw an error.
 This is on purpose to avoid typoes and enforce standards in gene/line identity.
 Should we add dialog to add new line?

-## Health Check
+# Health Check
 * I checked add mouse, dead mouse, add action items, body weight, lines… Can you break it?
 Try adding and removing animals from/to the graveyard.
 Make sure notification systems works.
-* Fiddle with ‘testuser’.
+* Fiddle with *db.gui('testuser’)*.
 Make sure to use your own email, as the AnimalDatabase will send out these notifications.